-Horizons ETF Management (Canada) Inc. (the "Manager", or "Horizons") believes in taking an active role in the corporate governance of the underlying investments of our exchange traded funds (ETFs), through the corporate proxy and voting processes of those underlying investments.
+Horizons ETF Management (Canada) Inc. (the "Manager", or "Horizons") believes in taking an active role in the corporate governance of the underlying investments of our exchange traded funds (ETFs) and other investment products, through the corporate proxy and voting processes associated with such underlying investments.

-When voting the proxies relating to the companies that are the underlying investments of our ETFs, Horizons will, among other things, be focused on supporting and promoting the options that, in our view, best meet the criteria described in detail below.
+When voting the proxies relating to the companies that are the underlying investments of our ETFs and other investment products, Horizons will, among other things, be focused on supporting and promoting the options that, in our view, best meet the criteria described in detail below.